otosense/slang/README.md

 Now show it examples of concrete things people are talking about (this is called "grounding a language"), and it will now be able to develop semantics.

+The common thread through this learning evolutiion is the ability to detect and annotate patterns and relate these patterns to each other from lower to higher levels of abstraction.

 # Sound Language